-Introducing Cloudrail, an augmented static analysis tool for IaC
+Introducing Cloudrail, an augmented SAST tool for IaC

 We recently released Cloudrail, the industry’s first augmented static analysis tool for IaC, to address the pitfall of SAST tools for IaC.
 The best way to describe this new approach is to contrast that with a SAST tool for IaC.

 |Augmented SAST for IaC (Cloudrail)|